pvh/automerge-paper-sync-demo/paper.md

-# A sample paper
+# An example paper
 ## Tracked by Automerge

 Alrighty then, here we go.

-We can handle conflicts, yea?
+We can handle conflicts, yea??
+?
+?
+?